-For more information, talk to your doctor, nurse, or other health care providers.
-You can also contact your American Cancer Society at 1-800-227-2345 or visit our Web site, www.cancer.org.
-We can give you information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
+You can also talk to your doctor, nurse, or other health care providers.
+You can also contact your American Cancer Society at 1-800-227-2345 or visit our Web site, www.cancer.org for information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.

 More information from your American Cancer Society